This week’s blog post is something a little bit different!

 I also share five practical steps that you can take to help make it as inviting and easy as possible for your bub to get themselves into the best position for birth.
 Not only that, these exercises and tips are great for relieving lower back pain and discomfort which can be common in those final few weeks.
 There’s also plenty of opportunities for your partner to practice the massage techniques we teach in the Birth Beat modules!

-A quick summary of the Top 5 Tops for getting bub into an ideal position for birth
+A quick summary of the Top 5 Tips for getting bub into an ideal position for birth:

 Please remember; always speak to your healthcare provider to check the position of bub and ask them if there are any exercises that you should avoid depending on your unique situation.